CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/template-box.md

     * **File**.
 Upload an existing template.
 When you save, the contents of the file are available in the template.
 You can upload one up to 1MB in size.

     * **Import from URL**.
 Upload an existing template.
 When you save, the contents of the file are available in the template.
 You can upload one up to 1MB in size.
-    It's also supported specify a GitHub public repository URL to import all the Terraform configuration files in the repository in only one step.
+    It's also supported specify a GitHub public repository URL to import all the Terraform configuration files located into the repository in a single step.

     **Note:** When you import from a file or a URL, make sure its content is formatted in Terraform format (HCL or JSON syntax) and follows the Terraform template conventions.